EBISPOT/efo/issue_template.md

-For a single-term request, you may also use the spreadsheet template to give us the information as describe above.
+For a single-term request, you may also use the spreadsheet template to give us the information as described above.
 Alternatively, you may  use the following section to submit the information. **Please avoid using the following form to submit request for multiple terms as it may result in delay in processing.**

 ==================SINGLE-TERM REQUEST FORM==================